Save Concord Wildlife

 Raptors, foxes, coyotes, and other predators keep our ecosystems in balance.
 But rodent poisons—specifically second-generation anticoagulant rodenticides (SGARs)—harm thousands of these creatures in Massachusetts each year after they eat poisoned rodents.
 SGARs can also harm children and pets who eat the poison itself.

-URGENT UPDATE April 2026: We have made it to the State House and we need your help to move the bill forward!
+URGENT UPDATE May 2026: We need your help to move the bill forward!

 In addition, check out our quick guide on how to answer questions by elected officials, and check out Mass Audubon’s thorough Rodenticide Bill Lobbying Kit